apoorvumang/Kiri/README.md

 # README - Team WYD
+Update: Added movie feature.
+Just say movie review for <movie> or a similar phrase, and it will give you the score as well as the critics consensus.

 Update: Added weather feature.
 Just ask kiri what the weather is in a city and it'll tell you just that.
 Using wunderground api for this thing.